MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Pattern

-Combination of two characters and six digits:
+combination of two characters and six digits:

-- Two characters (digits or letters, not case-sensitive)
+- two characters (digits or letters, not case-sensitive)
-- A space (optional)
+- a space (optional)
-- Three digits
+- three digits
-- A space (optional)
+- a space (optional)
-- Three digits
+- three digits

 ### Checksum